-Residential (Local) streets make up 56% of the total street system backlog.
-To date residential streets have not been adequately funded to keep them from deteriorating, therefore we see very little change from the overlay and no treatment projections reported in 2013.
+Residential (Local) streets make up 66% of the total street system backlog in 10 years.
+To date residential streets have not been adequately funded to keep them from deteriorating, therefore we see very little change from the overlay and no treatment projections reported in 2014.
 The 2012 bond measure identifies approximately 15 centerline miles for repair, less than 5% of the functional class.
 The percentage of streets within the overlay treatment range continues to increase.
-Reflectively, the percentage of residential streets within the no-treatment range has been dropping and is projected to continue so that by 2024, 50% of residential streets will require no treatment.
+Looking back, the percentage of residential streets within the no-treatment range has been dropping and is projected to continue so that by 2025, 50% of residential streets will require treatment.

-This graph of the combined arterial, collector and residential streets reflects the impacts to the overall street system due to insufficient funding for residential street treatments as well as a treatment strategy that includes reconstruction as well as overlay treatment.
+This graph of the combined arterial, collector and residential streets reflects the impacts to the overall street system due to insufficient funding for residential street treatments as well as a treatment strategy that includes reconstruction and overlay treatment.
 The percentage of streets needing "no treatment" declines, while streets requiring a "reconstruct" treatment increases.